 What is Bit (Binary Digit)?

 The term bit is derived from the Binary Digit expression.
 It is the primary and minimal unit that can be transmitted on a computer and represents the presence or absence of an electronic impulse.
-In addition, eight contiguous bits specify a byte, the basic unit of data on personal computers.

-Bit (Binary Digit) Definition
+Bit (Binary Digit) Definition and Properties

-What is a Bit in Computer?
+What is a Bit in a Computer?

-Invented by Basile Bouchon and Jean-Baptiste Falcón in 1725, it was developed by Joseph Marie Jacquard in 1804, and then discrete bit data encoding was used in punched cards by the first computer manufacturers such as Semén Korsakov, Charles Babbage, Hollerith Hermann and the American company IBM.
+Invented by Basile Bouchon and Jean-Baptiste Falcón in 1725, it was developed by Joseph Marie Jacquard in 1804, and then discrete bit data encoding was used in punched cards by the first computer manufacturers, such as Semén Korsakov, Charles Babbage, Hollerith Hermann, and the American company IBM.

 Another variant of the idea was this puncture of the paper tape.
 In all these systems, the card or tape conceptually led to a series of hole positions.
 Each location could be punctured, which could lead to a bit of information.